-Also look at Ryan, but then, one after another, they turn away, adverting their eyes, looking a their own boots, the debris on the bridge, the sky, anything other than Ryan.
+Also look at Ryan, but then, one after another, they turn away, averting their eyes, looking at the their boots, the debris on the bridge, the sky, anything other than Ryan.

 We've been sent to get you out of here.
 You're going home.